gbogard/hugo-portfolio/content/posts/moving-away-from-a-legacy-system-using-scala-and-kafka/part-one-building-blocks.md

 #### Safety from runtime errors

-As a statically typed language, Scala can rule out entire classes of bugs such null pointer exceptions, and reject incorrect or indeterminate behaviour.
+As a statically typed language, Scala can rule out entire classes of bugs such as null pointer exceptions, and reject incorrect or indeterminate behaviour.
 As pointed out by [Li Haoyi in his article *Why Scala?*](https://www.lihaoyi.com/post/FromFirstPrinciplesWhyScala.html#static-typechecking), Scala's type checker is able to catch the vast majority of the most common bugs in a dynamic language such as Javascript.